 While every prescription plan is different, they all share the same basic format—meaning you can expect to pay specific expenses regardless of the plan you choose.
 Plans include the following out-of-pocket costs:

 In addition to a monthly premium, you should expect to pay a yearly deductible.
 This amount must be paid in full before your plan pays.
 Deductible amounts vary by plan.
-However, here’s some good news: in 2019, no Medicare prescription plan can have a deductible more than $415.
+However, here’s some good news: in 2021, no Medicare prescription plan can have a deductible of more than $445.
 And, some plans have $0 deductibles.

 Copayments or Coinsurance